xiaojux2020/RFmodels/README.md

 | cenpred_ME <br /> satpred_ME| models with halo mass and environment as input | 'mvir','g1_25'|
 | cenpred_non <br /> satpred_non| models with non-tree related halo features (not calculated from the merger tree) as input | 'mvir','vmax','con','total_spin','g1_25'|

 **Important: when using the models, the halo features need to be listed in the same order as described above, and the units need to be the same as listed below.**

+**Required python package: numpy, pandas, pickle.**
+**decompresion instruction:**

 Descriptions of halo features: